facebookresearch/CommAI-env/README.md

 ### Console View

-Whereas for the human-mode, the default view shows a console view
+Whereas for the human-mode, the default view shows a console interface where you can appreciate the

 ## Requirements
 * Python 2.6+